Cervical Disc Bulge

 In patients with the perfect balance of activities, the injured cervical disc may be pushed back into position in as little as three days.
 Typically, however, patients will take approximately 2 to 3 weeks to push their disc back ‘in’.
 Once the disc is ‘in’, the patient should be pain free and have full movement.
 However, the torn connective tissue at the back of the disc only begins to heal from this point.
 It takes approximately six weeks of consistently keeping the disc ‘in’ to allow the torn tissue to heal to approximately 80% of its original strength.

-In some patients with one or more severe disc bulges, or severe degenerative changes in addition to their bulging disc(s), it may not be possible to push the bulging disc back into position.
-In these cases rehabilitation may be significantly prolonged.
+In some patients with one or more severe disc bulges, or severe degenerative changes in addition to their bulging disc(s), it may not be possible to push the bulging disc back into position despite appropriate conservative physiotherapy management.
+In these cases rehabilitation may be significantly prolonged and sometimes other intervention may be required.

 Contributing factors to the development of a cervical disc bulge